Nickchapman3773/Uranium-Fever/README.md

 	- Steam, Steam PCR, Steam Cut German, GOG, and Epic Games versions **ARE** compatible.
 	- Windows Store and Gamepass versions **ARE NOT** compatible.
 - Windows 10 or higher (64-bit).
+	- Uranium Fever is compatible with Linux, and specialized instructions are included below, though access to windows is still a **REQUIREMENT** for the installation process.
 - <a href="https://www.techpowerup.com/download/visual-c-redistributable-runtime-package-all-in-one/" onclick="window.open('https://www.techpowerup.com/download/visual-c-redistributable-runtime-package-all-in-one/', '_self');">Visual C++ Runtime Libraries</a>.
 	- Extract the archive, open the extracted folder, right click `install_all.bat`, and select run as administrator.
 - <a href="https://dotnet.microsoft.com/en-us/download/dotnet-framework/thank-you/net48-web-installer" onclick="window.open('https://dotnet.microsoft.com/en-us/download/dotnet-framework/thank-you/net48-web-installer', '_self');">.NET Framework 4.8</a>.